 Jealousy in marriage is a natural human emotion that is expressed and experienced more often with your loved ones, especially in a relationship.
-Everyone experiences jealousy at one point in their lives but jealousy can move from a healthy emotion to an unhealthy and irrational one.
-It is okay to be jealous in marriage; to some couples, it gives a sense of reassurance and accountability, to other couples it means their love is unwavering, and not to take each other for granted.
+Everyone experiences jealousy at one point in their lives, but jealousy can move from a healthy emotion to an unhealthy and irrational one.
+It is okay to be jealous in marriage; to some couples, it gives a sense of reassurance and accountability; to other couples, it means their love is unwavering, and they do not take each other for granted.

 Occasional and rational jealousy is healthy, but when it becomes irrational, intense, and overwhelming, it can seriously damage the marriage because this is an unhealthy emotion.
-The jealous partner becomes all protective and possessive of their other significant.
-It sometimes leads to stalking, verbal bullying, financial abuse, physical abuse, anger, resentment, etc. This deteriorates the marriage gradually till it becomes overbearing for the other party and he or she wants out.
+The jealous partner becomes all protective and possessive of their other significant other.
+It sometimes leads to stalking, verbal bullying, financial abuse, physical abuse, anger, resentment, etc. This gradually deteriorates the marriage until it becomes overbearing for the other party, who wants out.

 When a healthy relationship experiences jealousy, it comes from a place of protection.
 The partner sees the external figure as a threat to the marriage and expresses jealousy.
-For example, seeing your husband chatting every day with that co-worker, it is normal to show an atom of jealousy.
-Together, both parties can discuss and work on the issue, so they can move forward.
+For example, seeing your husband chatting daily with that co-worker, it is normal to show an atom of jealousy.
+Together, both parties can discuss and work on the issue so they can move forward.
 However, when jealousy becomes irrational and intense, the story changes.
-The marriage becomes unhealthy and it gives a warning sign of a potentially abusive relationship.
+The marriage becomes unhealthy, and it gives a warning sign of a potentially abusive relationship.

 CHARACTERISTICS OF UNHEALTHY JEALOUSY